devicenull/beerfridge/README.md

 * define UNTAPPD_CLIENT_ID and UNTAPPD_CLIENT_SECRET in config.php
 * https://untappd.com/oauth/authenticate/?client_id=CLIENTID&response_type=code&redirect_url=http://path_to_app/auth.php
+** note: auth.php doesn't exist, all you need is the 'code' parameter from the URL
 * define UNTAPPD_USER_CODE from the auth output (untappd says this never expires)